Frequently Asked Questions

 What are the key stages in this Inquiry?

 Before the setting up of the Inquiry, the terms of reference were published.
-Following the setting-up, the Inquiry can start recovering evidence from any person or organisation.
-That evidence will be reviewed and investigated to develop issues to be pursued at the hearings stage, where witnesses will be called to give evidence.
+Following the setting-up, the Inquiry began recovering evidence from people and organisations.
+That evidence is then reviewed and investigated to develop issues which are pursued in the hearings, where witnesses are called to give evidence.
 Once the hearings are complete, all the evidence will be considered and a report will be prepared by the Chair.

 When do hearings take place?